jsmoriss/jsm-user-locale/README.md

 <h2>Description</h2>

-<p>Add an easy locale selector for users in the admin back-end and website front-end WordPress toolbar menus.</p>
+<p>Add a "Select Locale" menu item for users in the WordPress back-end and front-end toolbar menu.</p>

+<p>Allow users to quickly change their preferred locale (language) instead of having to update their profile page.</p>

+<p>The default WordPress behavior is to apply the user locale preference to the back-end only &mdash; this plugin extends the user locale preference to the front-end webpage as well.
+To exclude the "Select Locale" menu item from the front-end toolbar menu, and ignore the user locale preference in the front-end webpage, add the following to your functions.php file:</p>

+<p>add_filter( 'jsm_user_locale_front_end', '__return_false' );</p>

 <h2>Installation</h2>